-With the ‘C’ word becoming a growing cause for concern internationally, it’s likely over the next few weeks that self-taping is going to be far more necessary.
+As the film industry reopens for business, self-taping is more important than ever with almost every CD choosing online tapes over physical auditions.
 This makes it a perfect time for you to dust off your tripod and microphone to practise your taping skills at home.
 In this post I am going to address some the technical elements of putting together a solid self-tape, and cover some of the misconceptions on what to wear and how to present yourself.

 The first thing to address is that you don’t need expensive equipment to self-tape, in-fact the tools you already have around you are likely to work best.
 Two important factors are lighting and sound, if you can use light successfully and record clear audio then your cheap pocket camera or iPhone will be the best device to use.

 The first step to a successful self-tape is a suitable location.
 Find a quiet room that has no or minimal background noise.
 This will minimise distractions for you but also provide you with clean sound.

 Find a plain wall to use as your background, ideally not the same colour as your clothing (which I will touch on later).
 Do not shoot towards a window, but you can use a window to your advantage; natural daylight is your best friend and will offer the most natural lighting.

 If you’re really struggling for a plain background, I know some actors who have used a bedsheet to create a white background or a simple muslin backdrop, which can fold away once you’re done.
 Here’s the link: Backdrop

 Avoid using props as it’s rarely necessary with the script you’re given.
 This isn’t an opportunity to get creative with sets and dressing, the focus is all on you.
 Feel free to have a cup on the table if it’s a Café setting or a file should you be in an office, but don’t let it distract from your performance!